Mass shooting: Europe

 In France, On 13–14 November 2015, a series of religiously motivated mass shootings and suicide bombings occurred in Paris leading to the death of 130 people and 7 out of the 9 perpetrators.
 A few hours after the attacks, the Brussels Islamic State terror cell claimed to be behind the attacks.
 Less than a year prior to the Paris attacks, a shooting at Charlie Hebdo headquarters in Paris was perpetrated by two brothers, Chérif and Saïd Kouachi, on 7 January 2015.
-The shooting targeted the employees of Charlie Hebdo after they posted a satirical magazine article on Prophet Muhammed.
+The shooting targeted the employees of Charlie Hebdo after they posted a satirical magazine article on the prophet Muhammad.
 The shooting lead to the deaths of 12 people and 11 others were injured.
 The brothers were shot and killed by a GIGN team two days after the attack during a standoff.

 Russia and post-Soviet states

 The deadliest shooting in Russia occurred on 8 October 1999, when Achmed Ibragimov killed at least 34 Russian inhabitants in the village of Mikenskaya.
 Other shootings include the Moscow Multifunctional Center shooting on 7 December 2021, where a 45-year-old man shot and killed two people and wounded four others, reportedly after being told to put on a face mask.
-In another incident on 4 April 2020, Anton Franchikov shot five people to death in Yelatma, Ryazan Oblast.
 In the Perm State University shooting on 20 September 2021, Timur Bekmansurov fatally shot six people before being apprehended by police.
-In another incident on 26 September 2022, Artyom Kazantsev opened fire at his former school in Izhevsk, Udmurtia, killing 18 people before committing suicide.
+In another incident on 26 September 2022, 18 people were killed in a school shooting in Izhevsk, Udmurtia.
 One of the largest shootings involving military personnel occurred on 15 October 2022, at the Soloti military training ground in Belgorod Oblast.
 Two conscripts from Tajikistan committed friendly fire, killing 11 people before being killed by return fire.

 In Ukraine, on 27 January 2022, a gunman opened fire at the Yuzhmash factory in the city of Dnipro.
 The attack left five people dead and five others injured.
 The shooter, a former employee of the factory, was reportedly disgruntled over his dismissal and had been seeking revenge.
 Another notable incident of mass shooting in Ukraine took place on 17 October 2018, when Vladislav Roslyakov, an 18-year-old student at the Kerch Polytechnic College in Crimea, which was annexed by Russia in 2014, opened fire on his fellow students and teachers, killing 20 and injuring more than 70 others.
 The shooter committed suicide in the library at the school.
 The perpetrator is believed to have been inspired by Columbine.